 You should also bring pens and a notebook to your classes, but these can be bought when you arrive if you prefer.
-Clothes - This obviously depends on the time of year.
-The weather is mild most of the year, but you should bring jumpers, coat and an umbrella in the winter months (Nov – Feb).
-It gets hot in July and August, so sunglasses and sun cream are necessary.
+The clothes you bring will depend on the time of the year.
+The weather is mild most of the year, but you should bring jumpers, a coat and an umbrella for the winter months between November and February.
+It gets hot in July and August, so make sure to bring sunglasses and sun cream.

 Can I get a student card?

 You can ask the receptionist to provide you with a student card.
-You will need to provide a photo of yourself.
-With this card you will get discounts for transport, the bus and the tramway and also discounts for other attractions in the area.
+You will need to provide a passport sized photo of yourself.
+With this card you can get discounts on transport, museums, and other local attractions.

 Is it okay to drink the tap water, or should I buy bottled water?

-Yes, the tap water is fine to drink, however many people buy bottled water as they prefer the taste.
+Yes, the tap water is fine to drink.

 Where should I have lunch?

-Yes, there are computers in the student room, that can be used during breaks or after lessons.
-We also have free WiFi in the school.
+Yes, there are computers in the student room that can be used during breaks or after lessons.
+We also have free WiFi.